I-4-1-15.Analyst Review - Court Case Preparation and Review Branch

 A congressional or other public inquiry is received;

 Exhibit(s) or evidence that do not relate to the claimant is found in the file(s) (see Hearings, Appeals and Litigation Law (HALLEX) manual I-4-2-20 D); or

 A declaration is required, other than an untimely filed declaration (see HALLEX I-4-3-5).

 If a hearing recording is certified as missing (see HALLEX I-3-1-23), the CCPRB analyst will prepare a memorandum to the Office of the General Counsel (OGC) requesting remand for a de novo hearing.

 Under HALLEX I-4-1-14, contracts staff may return a hearing recording that is inaudible.

 When the hearing recording is alleged to be completely inaudible, the analyst will spot check the recording to verify the allegation.
 If the hearing recording is inaudible, the analyst will prepare a memorandum to OGC requesting remand for a de novo hearing.

 If a portion of the hearing recording is inaudible, the analyst must determine whether the missing portion precludes defense of the case.
 If it does, the analyst will complete a memorandum to OGC requesting remand for a de novo hearing.
-However, if the inaudible portions do not preclude defense of the case, the analyst will note in the Appeals Review Processing System (ARPS) that the inaudible portions were reviewed and do not preclude defense of the case, and a certified administrative record (CAR) should be prepared.
+However, if the inaudible portions do not preclude defense of the case, the analyst will add a remark in the Appeals Review Processing System (ARPS) noting that the analyst reviewed the inaudible portions and that those portions do not preclude defense of the case, and instruct the court records assistant (CRA) to prepare a certified administrative record (CAR).

 C. Missing Files or Exhibits